Monorepos in JavaScript & TypeScript: A Practical Guide

 }

-}The workspace:* protocol (pnpm/Yarn) tells the package manager to resolve this from the local workspace, not from the registry. npm workspaces use "*" instead — the symlink happens automatically.
+}workspace:* (pnpm/Yarn) tells the package manager to resolve from the local workspace. npm workspaces use "*" — the symlink happens automatically.

-One thing that trips people up: version conflicts on shared externals.
-If @myorg/web uses React 19 but @myorg/ui specifies React 18 as a peer dependency, you'll get weird runtime bugs.
-Keep peer dependency ranges aligned, or use your package manager's overrides/resolutions field to force a single version.
+Watch out for version conflicts on shared externals.
+If @myorg/web uses React 19 but @myorg/ui specifies React 18 as a peer dependency, we will get runtime bugs.
+Keep peer dependency ranges aligned, or use overrides/resolutions to force a single version.

 A Real-World Folder Layout